yhhc2/Iso-seq_public/README.md

 <img src="Cyclo_noncyclo_comparison/Markdown/Preprocessing.png" width="70%" height="300px" />

 </div>

-Please view the Complete_workflow_example2.sh file in the example2 folder to see a step-by-step usage of this package with dummy data.

 The package outputs these following results based on hypothesis testing with chi-square tests within samples and between samples: